guzuoxu/pallet-dataset/README.md

 #High-precision Pallet Detection and Localization using RGB-D camera for Forklift Transportation
 ===
-This is a small part of the dataset, the full dataset will be released later.
+Above is a small part of the dataset, the full dataset will be released later.
 **Notice:**
-Because the forklift is broken, the video of our algorithm deployment on the forklift will be uploaded later
+**Around the date the video was submitted, the forklift broke down.
+So the joint video of pallet detection algorithm and forklift navigation will be uploaded later.**